Welcome and thank you for your interest in the Graduate Training Program at the Wheaton College Counseling Center!

 We invite you to review the following information about our graduate training program and application process.
 If you have questions, please feel free to contact the Counseling Center at 508-286-3905 for additional information.

-The Wheaton College Counseling Center offers unpaid clinical training placements for Master’s-level students in Mental Health Counseling and Social Work, as well as first-year PsyD students.
+The Wheaton College Counseling Center offers unpaid clinical training placements for Master’s-level students in Mental Health Counseling and Social Work, as well as first and second-year PsyD students.
 Training is aimed at developing each trainee’s clinical skills and professional competencies.
 Specific goals of the graduate training program include:

 - gaining experience and skill building therapeutic relationships with a diverse range of clients